 The peak voltage U{Vmax} during disconnection without protective circuit may reach several thousand volts in the millisecond region.
 This may cause irreversible damage to the field coil (1.2), switching contacts and electronic components.
 Sparking will occur on the switch during disconnection.
 Consequently, a protective circuit must be provided to reduce the current during disconnection and to limit the voltage.
 The maximum permitted overvoltage during disconnection is 1500V.
 If Kendrion rectifiers are used (see Table 9/1), the protective circuit required for the built-in electronic components and field coil (1.2) is included in the rectifier.
-This does not apply to the external contacts required for the external contact.
+This does not apply to the external contacts required for DC side switching as there would be no galvanic isolation of the external contact.

-$\begin{array}{ll} U_B & \mbox{ operating voltage (coil voltage)} \\ U{Vmax} & \mbox{ disconnection voltage} \end{array}$
+$\begin{array}{ll} U_B & \text{operating voltage (coil voltage)} \\ U{Vmax} & \text{disconnection voltage} \end{array}$